calistad/Client_Travel_Plan/README.md

 ## 3. Reserve the Suitable Airbnb

-Assume the client choose Los Angeles, we will look at Airbnb located in Los Angeles.
+Assuming the client chooses Los Angeles, we will look at Airbnb located in Los Angeles.

 ### Approach